Why is Insulation Important?

 Sometimes despite all of our best efforts, temperatures will still drop low enough to warrant additional insulating measures.
 These three tips should help you stay warm on those extra frigid nights:

 - Door snake: A door snake is essentially any piece of fabric or foam that you can place along the inside bottom edge of your RV door to block cold air and retain heat.
-I’ve most commonly seen people use rolled-up towels or tubes of fabric filled with dry beans as a door snake.
+I’ve most commonly seen people use rolled-up towels or tubes of fabric filled with dry beans as door snakes.

 - Vent cover: Despite the importance of having roof ventilation, a roof vent can be a big source of cold air leakage.
 A vent cover will prevent cold drafts in a similar way to a door snake.

 - Insulate exterior compartments: Many RVs feature exterior storage compartments for gear.
 While handy, these compartments are often uninsulated and can have a large impact on the thermal exchange within your camper.
 Putting some rigid foam insulation against the ceiling and walls of these compartments can be a game-changer, especially if the compartment is located directly underneath your bed.
-If you have a Fiberglass Truck Camper, it may be worth throwing an additional layer of rigid foam in between your truck bed and the camper.
+If you have a Rear Folding Camper, it may be worth throwing an additional layer of rigid foam in between your truck bed and the camper.

 Protecting Against Hot Weather